10 Hidden Cherry Blossom Spots in Tokyo

 Off the Beaten Path Cherry Blossom Spots in Tokyo

-Cherry blossoms are the top tourist attraction in Japan, drawing a few million visitors during the season.
+Cherry blossoms are the top tourist attraction in Japan, drawing millions of visitors during the season.
 There are numbers of places where astonishing Sakura scenery can be captured.
 Especially, the capital city Tokyo and the historic town Kyoto are two most popular destinations among international tourists.

 Top cherry blossom spots in Tokyo: Shinjuku Gyoen, Meguro River, Chidorigafuchi, Ueno Park